-Grandmaster Marsh’s training in martial arts began with Judo in 1963 as a child of 4 years old living in Japan with his parents.
+Grandmaster Marsh’s martial arts training began with Judo in 1963 as a child of 4 years old living in Japan with his parents.
 He attended Japanese kindergarten and public schools , trained, tested and competed in judo tournaments until 1967.
 Upon his family’s returned to the USA in 1967, he continued his Judo training in Tennessee until their move to North Carolina in 1973.
 His Judo training ended as Judo was not available in the area.

-He continued training in a non-formal training regime with friends and other local martial artists until enlisting US Air Force in Dec 1976 as a Law Enforcement Specialist.
+He continued training in a non-formal regime with friends and other local martial artists until enlisting US Air Force in Dec 1976 as a Law Enforcement Specialist.
 He attended the Security Police academy and ongoing military training during his enlistment.
-Upon his honorable discharge, GM Marsh returned to North Carolina and continued an informal training regime.
-Master Marsh began studying and training in Tang Soo Do in 1989.
+Upon his honorable discharge, GM Marsh returned to North Carolina and continued an informal training.
+Master Marsh began formal training in Tang Soo Do in 1989.
 Training 5 to 6 days per week 3 hours per day he and 2 of his sons were promoted to 1st Dan (Black Belt) and certified as an instructor by Grandmaster Jae Joon Kim of the World Moo Duk Kwan Tang Soo Do Federation.
 Grandmaster Jae Joon Kim was one of the highest ranking Tang Soo Do practitioners in the world (Dan # 38).

 As a student of Grandmaster Jae Joon Kim, and GM Saul Kim, Master K. Marsh was promoted through the rank of 6th Dan.
 Upon the death of GM JJ Kim, GM Marsh and his students transferred membership to the MUSA Kwan Tang Soo Do Federation under GM Greg Boliard.
 GM Marsh was tested and promoted to 8th Dan Grandmaster (Kwan Jang Nim) in May 2018.